Quarto dei Mille

 Quarto dei Mille is a residential district in the east of Genoa, Italy, overlooking the sea.
 Located between the Sturla and Quinto al Mare districts, it was originally called Quarto al Mare (Quarto a-o Mâ).
+It was re-named after the 1860 Expedition of the Thousand (Garibaldi's volunteer force), who embarked for Sicily there.

-It is currently named after the 1860 Expedition of the Thousand (Garibaldi's volunteer force), who embarked for Sicily there.
-In 1926 it was integrated into the municipality of Genoa.
+In 1926, it was integrated into the municipality of Genoa.